-Natural Features - There are 67 landmark trees located on the site or within the existing unimproved public right-of-way.
-Twenty-nine of the landmark trees are proposed to be removed or will be impacted by the proposed construction.
-The petitioner will plant a total of 307 caliper inches on the site for landmark tree mitigation.
+There are 67 landmark trees located on the site.
+Thirty-nine of the 67 landmark trees are proposed to be removed or will be impacted by the proposed construction of the houses and access road to Huron River Drive.
+The petitioner will plant a total of 280 caliper inches on the site for landmark tree mitigation.

 In addition, the plan proposes removal of trees within a regulated woodland in the northern part of the site.
-The majority of the woodland removal is the result of the placement of the stormwater detention basin and required utilities servicing the site.
-Mitigation trees required for the woodland tree removal will equal a total of 1,340 caliper inches.
-The woodland tree mitigation will be provided through a combination of onsite plantings and contribution to the City's Street Tree Planting Fund.
-A total of 407 trees will be planted on site as part of the required mitigation.
+The total disturbance to the regulated woodland is 6.82 acres.
+The majority of the woodland removal is the result of the placement of the access road to the north and stormwater detention basin servicing the site.
+Mitigation trees required for the woodland tree removal will equal a total of 1,935 caliper inches.
+The woodland tree mitigation will be provided through a combination of on-site plantings and contribution to the City's Street Tree Planting Fund.
+A total of 645 trees will be planted on site as part of the required mitigation.